ratsprotocol/rats-protocol-website/src/article/en/understand-brc20.md

 # BRC-20 Tokens

 Today, two of the most held BRC-20 tokens are ORDI and WOJAK.
-MAP Protocol community has also released the MAPO token in the BRC-20 standard earlier in 2023.
+RATS Protocol community has also released the RAON token in the BRC-20 standard earlier in 2023.
 Keep in mind that most of these tokens have been created for educational or entertainment purposes and may not hold any future value.

 # What are the limitations of BRC-20?